matias-ceau/scripts/docs/index.md

 - [rgfzf.sh](scripts/rgfzf.sh.md) -- *A script combining ripgrep and fzf to search files and open results in Vim.*
 - [sandisk_music_transfert.py](scripts/sandisk_music_transfert.py.md) -- *A script to transfer and manage music files to a Sandisk media player*
 - [sandisk_music_transfert.py](scripts/sandisk_music_transfert.py.md) -- *Transfers music files to a Sandisk media player while managing storage capacity and file formats.*
+- [script.sh](scripts/script.sh.md) -- *Opens a fzf menu in an xterm window to type the selection using xdotool*
 - [script_launcher.sh](scripts/script_launcher.sh.md) -- *A script that uses `fzf` for selecting and executing other scripts with preview and additional utilities.*
 - [script_launcher.sh](scripts/script_launcher.sh.md) -- *Run scripts with fzf*
 - [select_script](scripts/select_script.md) -- *A tool to select and execute scripts from a cached list using `rofi`.*